Come to GUINEA with us!

-Next we travel to the beautiful waterfalls of Kindia before heading north to the village of Sangbarala, where we get deep into the magic of Africa.
-We cross the Niger river into the Hamana region where some of the most renowned drummers in the world have begun their musical lives.
+Next we travel to the national park near Kindia with beautiful bamboos, teak trees and a waterfall called Voile de la Mariee (Bridal Veil Falls) before heading north to the village of Sangbarala, where we get deep into the magic of Africa.
+We cross the Niger river into the Hamana region where Famadou Konate and other world renowned drummers have begun their musical lives.
 Amazing!

-Imagine being surrounded by great drummers playing the full Dounoun ensemble for each of your Djembé or Doun classes.
+Imagine being surrounded by great drummers playing the full Dounoun ensemble for each of your Djembé, Doun or dance classes.

 You will hear and feel the music as you never have before.

 Still happening in the Village today!

 $1500 for our 3 week package - can't beat that!

 Come for for a short visit, a week or stay the full 3 weeks.

 Deposit $500 by November 1st, 2018 - non refundable